 If you go to Delhi and don’t visit this place, you will really miss a lot of things.
 This place is perfect for you too freshen up and enjoy the nature.
 There is a beautiful lake located here, where you can see and feed some beautiful ducks and swans.
 Take a walk through the Deer Park and enjoy some awesome animal sightseeing.
 This is also a great place for fitness exercises.

-The village has come reputated restaurants, clubs, bars and shopping boutiques.
+The village has come reputated restaurants, clubs, bars, and shopping boutiques.
 So, it will be a great experience to visit Hauz Khas Village.

 21 – ISKCON TEMPLE

 It is one of the most beautiful temples in Delhi.
 The temple has a very peaceful environment.
 Devotional songs are played every time in the temple and you will enjoy walking around the temple which is decorated with awesome portraits and splendid idols of Lord Krishna.
-If you go there, must watch the ‘Gita Saar’, the Vedic sound and light show which is organized there.
+If you go there, you must watch the ‘Gita Saar’, the Vedic sound and light show which is organized there.
 You will definitely love this place.

 22 – PAHARGANJ

 It is a great place for shopping lovers.
 You can buy beautiful, quality leather bags and footwear at a cheap price.
 A leather satchel for just Rs 200!
-This place is well known for cheap silver jewelry and thrift shops.
+This place is well known for its cheap silver jewelry and thrift shops.
 Many foreigners visit this market too.
-If you don’t have good bargaining skills, must carry an experienced person with you, because it is very important.
+If you don’t have good bargaining skills, you must carry an experienced person with you, because it is very important.

 23 – RASHTRAPATI BHAWAN

 Rashtrapati Bhavan, the residence of the president of India, is a place you should not miss.
-It is open for tourists to visit on Friday, Saturday and Sunday.
+It is open for tourists to visit on Friday, Saturday, and Sunday.
 The Mughal Gardens and beautiful fountains provide a great view to the visitors.
 They are open for public view in the months of February- March every year.
-So, must visit this magnificent place.
+So, we must visit this magnificent place.

 24- INDIA HABITAT CENTRE